fredokun/yaw/README.md

 #### Load the World (filename world)
  !
 WARNING !
-This function remove the current world to load a new one.
+This function removes the current world to load the file's content into a new one.
-This function return the new universe so you need to keep it (def universe (...)).
+This function returns the new universe so you need to keep it (def universe (...)).
-If you used (def world(:world @universe)) you need to use it again because it will lead to the last world (and cause an error if you try to load a new world with it.
+If you used (def world(:world @universe)), you need to do it again after the loadFile, because otherwise, it will lead to the previous world (and cause an error if you try to load a new world with it).

 > boot.user=> (def universe(loadFile "yaw/save/allfeatures.edn" (:world @universe)))